 Care should be taken when there is an injunction or interdict against another part of the media preventing their publishing certain information.
-If we broadcast the same material we would not be in breach of the injunction but might be in contempt of court.
+If we broadcast the same material we might be in contempt of court.
 If in doubt, seek the advice of BBC lawyers.